 - 1 15-ounce can diced tomatoes and their juices

-- Large handful fresh cilantro leaves and stems, roughly chopped
+- Large handful fresh cilantro leaves, roughly chopped

 - Heat the oil for a minute over medium heat in 12-inch lidded frying pan or medium pot.
 Add the onion and cook, stirring occasionally, until translucent, about five minutes.

 - Add the ginger, garlic, jalapeño or cayenne, mustard seed, cumin, turmeric, coriander, and cinnamon and cook, stirring constantly, for one minute.